 In a short comming, I will have a exercise to open a MapView locate the GPS location of a photo.

-Thank you for reading this article Convert Exif GPS info to Degree format With URL http://x-tutorials.blogspot.com/2010/01/convert-exif-gps-info-to-degree-format.html.
+Thank you for reading this article Convert Exif GPS info to Degree format With URL https://x-tutorials.blogspot.com/2010/01/convert-exif-gps-info-to-degree-format.html.
 Also a time to read the other articles.

 0 comments: